 In the multi-hop backhaul, congestion may occur on intermediate IAB nodes.

 On the uplink, an intermediate IAB node acts as a gNB-DU to child IAB nodes and can control the amount of uplink data from child IAB nodes and UEs by adjusting the UL grants, i.e. the current transmission/scheduling mechanisms control uplink data rate to an IAB node.
 This mechanism allows mitigating congestion at the intermediate IAB node.
+It is FFS if an additional flow control mechanism is needed to handle uplink data congestion.
+In addition, to ensure that E2E latency remains within limits of bearers QoS profile, the BSR reporting framework for the MT part of the IAB node may need to be enhanced as compared to a rel-15 UE, by including the possibility to send a BSR even before uplink data becomes available at the MT buffer.
+For this, the two modules of the IAB-node may need to coordinate.
+Details of this are FFS.

-It is FFS if an additional flow control mechanism is needed to handle uplink data congestion.On the downlink, the IAB-node’s link capacity to a child IAB node or a UE may be smaller than the link capacity of a backhaul link from the parent IAB node.
+On the downlink, the IAB-node’s link capacity to a child IAB node or a UE may be smaller than the link capacity of a backhaul link from the parent IAB node.
 The DU side of the parent IAB node may not know the downlink buffer status of the IAB node.
 As a result, the ingress data rate scheduled by the parent IAB-node’s DU may be larger than the egress data rate the IAB-node’s DU can schedule to its child IAB-nodes and UEs, which may result in downlink data congestion and packet discard at the intermediate IAB node.
 Discarding of packets at intermediate IAB nodes may have negative consequences (e.g. may lead to TCP slow start for impacted UE flows).

 End-to-end flow control (e.g. flow control via F1-U or F1*-U) could help to address packet discard at the intermediate IAB nodes due to the downlink data congestion problem to some extent by providing a downlink delivery status from the UE’s access IAB node DU in hop-by-hop ARQ to the IAB donor CU.
 End-to-end ARQ similarly can address packet discard by intermediate IAB nodes due to downlink data congestion.
 However, these mechanisms may be slow to react to local congestion problems in intermediate IAB nodes as they do not provide information to pin point at which link/node the congestion is occurring.
 Thus, hop-by-hop flow control may also be required together with end-to-end congestion handling.
 The details regarding end-to-end and hop-by-hop congestion handling mechanisms, and any interaction between them, if any, are FFS.